omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.txt

                 - if y go to add results page/popup (need choice of when did you complete this workout)
                 - if no go to instance detail page
 - ?only update base workout times counted and duration at midnight?
-- add click to hide/show scaling on workout detail and instance detail pages.
+        - will help speed up workout creation and all instance updates/saves
-        - set default to hidden
-- order workouts on users page based on results dates or date_completed dates on instance
-        - only if there are results
 - add filter on workout instance detail page to filter results by date
 - ?put filter searches on base_generic page and do {% block filters %}{% endblock %} if you don't want them to come up?
 - only allow user who created base workout to edit that workout and only while no one else has added it to their page